re3659/Perturbation-Analysis-Model/README.md

 # Model-for-perturbation-analysis
 This repository contains the code used in the master's thesis "Expanding a Stance Model to Scale Impulse and Analyze Passive Stability" by Joshua Goldberg.
 Featured is the model used for perturbation analysis.
-There is one code Jupyter Notebook code file (Working_model.ipynb), featuring four code blocks, and a folder (Data For Analysis) which houses the csv files used for analysis.
+There is one Jupyter Notebook code file (Working_model.ipynb) featuring four code blocks, and a folder (Data For Analysis) which houses the csv files used for analysis.
 ![Model](flySplayModel.png)

 ### Simulating the Models